 -

-As long as the internet exists, someone somewhere is going to hit “post” when they really shouldn’t.
+As long as social media exists, someone will hit “post” when they shouldn’t.

-The best creators — the ones who last — aren’t the wildest ones.
+The creators who last aren’t the wildest ones — they’re the ones who:

 -